Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Path of the project folder.
 If none is given, the current directory is used.
       --compare_pair COMPARE_PAIR [COMPARE_PAIR ...], -p COMPARE_PAIR [COMPARE_PAIR ...]
-                            Please assign the name of strain pairs, ex.
+                            Please assign the name of genome pairs, ex.
                             NC_007795:NEW_NC_007795.
-The closed strain is
+The closed genome is
-                            NC_007795 and the target strain is NEW_NC_007795.
-The assigned names are the strain names in the fasta file (start with ">"), not the filename of fasta file.
-If multiple strains need to be assigned, please use space to separate the strains.
+                            NC_007795 and the target genome is NEW_NC_007795.
+The assigned names are the headers of the fasta file (start with ">"), not the filename of fasta file.
+If multiple genomes need to be assigned, please use spaces to separate the genomes.
       --closed_embl_files CLOSED_EMBL_FILES [CLOSED_EMBL_FILES ...], -ce CLOSED_EMBL_FILES [CLOSED_EMBL_FILES ...]
                             The paths of embl files.
       --closed_gbk_files CLOSED_GBK_FILES [CLOSED_GBK_FILES ...], -cg CLOSED_GBK_FILES [CLOSED_GBK_FILES ...]